farukyld/bringup-bench/README.md

 ```

-file1.txt and file2.txt are file names, the paths are relative to where you lauch the assembler. file1_txt and file2_txt are just arbitrary names to be used in naming symbols in the assembly file.
+file1.txt and file2.txt are file names, the paths are relative to the assembly file you use the REGISTER_FILE macro inside. file1_txt and file2_txt are just arbitrary names to be used in naming symbols in the assembly file.

 compile and link that assembly file into your elf file.